 How do children learn to talk?
 What are the best ways of teaching and learning a foreign language?
+How does language continue to develop and change throughout a person’s lifespan?
 How do our age, sex, social background and regional origins affect the way we speak?
-What language disorders affect young children and adults, and what are their consequences?

-You study how children acquire their first language and investigate which language disorders may occur, whilst simultaneously receiving a thorough grounding in the structure of English sounds, words and sentences.
+You study how children acquire their first language, or languages, how people acquire further languages later in life, and how and under what circumstances language knowledge can be lost, whilst simultaneously receiving a thorough grounding in the structure of English sounds, words and sentences.
 With such a wide scope of study, you gain a comprehensive understanding of the relationship between our language and our minds, with a special focus on the process of acquisition and the prevalence of disorders.

-Unlike other English Language courses in the UK, our focus is not on the history of language, but on the contemporary use of English – on the way that we use language, and the ways in which language is changing.
+Unlike other English Language courses in the UK, our focus is not on the history of language, but on the contemporary use of English – on the way that we use language, in English-speaking countries and around the globe, and the ways in which language is changing.
 You explore specialist topics including:

 - The relationship between language and mind

 We are one of the largest and most prestigious language and linguistics departments in the world, a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK and among the top 150 departments on the planet (QS World University Rankings 2016).

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.

 “My time at Essex helped me to become a more confident and independent person.
 In my final year I was offered an internship with a partner university in Germany, and experiencing a new culture was fantastic.
 I’m now working with a charity, helping migrant workers improve their English language skills.”

 Natilly Macartney, BA English Language and Linguistics, 2013